neel-develops/India-Intern-AI/README.md

 ## 🎯 Vision

-To create an inclusive platform that empowers every student across India — regardless of background — to access the right opportunities and build a successful career.
+To build an inclusive platform that empowers students across India to access the right opportunities regardless of their background.
+Future Scope:- Advanced AI recommendation models- Mobile application- Government scheme integrations- Real-time mentorship syste

 ---